 Years ago, when I was touring with Deepak Chopra giving Ayurvedic consultations and lectures in different cities, I had a patient who complained of waking up with a headache every morning.
-I gave him an herbal protocol and 3 months later, when I returned to his town, I saw him for a follow-up and he was, unfortunately, no better.
-I treated him again and, once again, he was not improved on my next trip to his city.
+I gave him an herbal protocol and three months later, I returned to his town.
+I saw him for a follow-up and he was, unfortunately, no better.
+I treated him again and, once again, his condition remained the same.

-These consultations on the road were designed to mirror an Ayurvedic consultation in India, a quick pulse reading followed by some recommendations – all done in 10-15 minutes .
+These consultations on the road were designed to mirror an Ayurvedic consultation in India, a quick pulse reading followed by some recommendations.
 Realizing I must have missed something, I went back to the basics.
 I asked him when he goes to sleep and when he wakes up.
-He said he goes to sleep at 2AM and wakes up at 11AM.
+He said he goes to sleep at 2am and wakes up at 11am.

-OH boy, I thought, I really screwed up.
-This guy is just sleeping at the wrong time.
-I told him to take out a boring book—not one of mine, of course—at about 9PM and as soon as his eyes get tired, turn off the lights and try to go to sleep.
+Oh boy, I thought, I really screwed up.
+This guy is simply sleeping at the wrong time!
+I told him to take out a boring book—not one of mine, of course—at about 9pm and as soon as his eyes get tired, turn off the lights and try to go to sleep.

-I received a call from him in just a couple of days and he told me that he did what I said, and he woke up for the first time in 10 years without a headache.
-While he was grateful on one hand – he then proceeded to accuse me of stringing him along – reminding me I should have told him that on the very first visit.
-Although I was not stringing him along, he was right, sort of.
+I received a call from him in just a couple of days.
+He told me that he followed my instructions, and he woke up for the first time in 10 years without a headache.
+While he was grateful, he proceeded to accuse me of stringing him along.
+He asked why I hadn’t given him this advice on that very first consult.
 Since then, I try to always look for the most simple and obvious solution first.

-Recently, an Australian study evaluated the sleep habits of 2200 kids randomly chosen between the ages of 9 and 16 years old.
-They divided the kids into 4 sleep pattern groups (1):
+Recently, an Australian study evaluated the sleep habits of 2,200 kids randomly chosen between ages nine and 16 years.
+They divided the kids into four sleep pattern groups:1

 - Had a higher Body Mass Index (BMI)